-If, after evaluating the applicant according to Article 23-A, an employer wishes to decline employment or take an adverse employment action because a direct relationship or unreasonable risk exists, it must follow NYC's "Fair Chance Process" by:
+relationship or unreasonable risk exists, it must follow NYC's "Fair Chance Process" by:

 - Providing the applicant with a written copy of any inquiry it conducted into the applicant's criminal history; - 2.
-Requesting from the applicant information relating to the Article 23-A factors or the relevant fair chance factors; - 3.
-Considering the applicable factors and determining that, either (i) there is a direct relationship between the criminal conviction and the employment held by the person; or (ii) the continuation of employment would involve an unreasonable risk to property, or the safety or welfare of specific individuals or the general public; - 4.
-Providing the applicant with a copy of the Article 23-A analysis that was conducted for all criminal convictions preceding employment using the Commission's Fair Chance Act Notice (and including any supporting documentation that formed the basis for the adverse action and the employer's reason for taking the adverse action); and

-5. Allowing the applicant at least five business days, from receipt of the inquiry and analysis, to respond to the employer's concerns, and holding the position open for the applicant during this period of time.
+Requesting from the applicant information relating to the relevant fair chance factors; - 3.
+Considering the relevant fair chance factors for all pending arrests and criminal accusations preceding and during employment, and criminal convictions during employment.
+The employer shall determine that, as required by the New York State Corrections Law, either (i) there is a direct relationship between the criminal conviction and the employment held by the person; or (ii) the continuation of employment would involve an unreasonable risk to property, or the safety or welfare of specific individuals or the general public; - 4.
+Providing the applicant with a copy of the Article 23-A analysis that was conducted for all criminal convictions preceding employment using the Commission's Fair Chance Act Notice (and including any supporting documentation that formed the basis for the adverse action and the employer's reason for taking the adverse action); and - 5.
+Allowing the applicant at least five business days, from receipt of the inquiry and analysis, to respond to the employer's concerns, and holding the position open for the applicant during this period of time.